Apply to join an interdisciplinary cohort of scholars building careers in the dynamic field of housing.

 - Interest in applying technological innovations to address urban challenges a plus

-- Must be enrolled in a University of Chicago graduate program pursuing a Master’s Degree, JD or PhD
+- Must be enrolled in a University of Chicago graduate program pursuing a Master’s Degree, JD, MD, or PhD

 The Fellowship is open to graduate and PhD students in any University of Chicago graduate program.
 Finalists will be interviewed in mid October.